Bhutan, Nepal & the Mystical Himalayas

 At this point, we had toured the inside of the monastery, where we were not allowed to take photos, and were heading back on the trail.

 You can see in this photo how steep the cliff is where the monastery was built, then later rebuilt after fire.
-We could not take photos inside

 the elaborately decorated interiors of any temple or monastery in Bhutan.The interiors are full of wall paintings, hangings, and religious